bertrandchenal/tanker/README.md

 Tanker is a Python database library targeting analytic operations but it also fits most transactional processing.

+As its core it's mainly a query builder that simplify greatly the join operations.
+It also comes with an way to automatically create the database tables based on your schema definition.

 Currently Postgresql and Sqlite are supported.
 There is also optional support for pandas DataFrames.